Rituparna-Pahal/Cafe-Menu/README.md

 ## About the Project

-This project was built as a practice exercise after revising the HTML and CSS basics on FreeCodeCamp.
+This project was built as a practice exercise after revising the HTML and CSS basics on **FreeCodeCamp**.
 The main goal was to create a visually appealing cafe menu using only HTML and CSS, focusing on:

 - Semantic HTML structure.
 - Basic styling with CSS.